About this Property

 CLUB MEMBERSHIP: This home has a Golf Membership.
 In order to access the benefits of this membership, it is necessary to purchase a temporary club membership.
 This will give you access to the 2 community pools at the Beach Club and dining.
 A temporary club membership can be arranged for $200 a day plus a $20 activation fee.
 These costs do not cover individual amenities costs.
 For more information and assistance regarding this matter, please contact the DeBordieu Club's Office Manager, Dori Laffin at 843-527-6020 or dori@debordieuclub.com.

 This rental property includes a SPORTS membership and is a short walk or bicycle ride to the club home and tennis/exercise facility (pickleball and tennis courts).
-The sizable backyard is completely fenced in with a beautiful view of the signature 17th hole and pond.
+The enormous backyard is completely fenced in with a elegant view of the signature 17th hole and pond.
 (Please call our office for long weekend bookings for the fall and winter season).

 SLEEPING ARRANGEMENTS: Sleeps 10 comfortably